Lawyers argue for last time over life of Colorado movie gunman

-CENTENNIAL, Colo.
-(Reuters) - Prosecutors said execution is the only appropriate sentence for the “horror and evil” wrought by Colorado movie massacre gunman James Holmes, while the defense asked jurors on Thursday if they were ready to sign the death warrant of a mentally ill person.
+CENTENNIAL, Colo., Aug 6 (Reuters) - Prosecutors said execution is the only appropriate sentence for the “horror and evil” wrought by Colorado movie massacre gunman James Holmes, while the defense asked jurors on Thursday if they were ready to sign the death warrant of a mentally ill person.

 “He came into that theater to perpetrate a mass murder,” District Attorney George Brauchler said in his closing argument for the trial’s punishment phase.
 He urged the jury to be prepared for an emotional appeal from the defense.